eslawski/frontend-interviews/my_lil_jstor/README.md

 python manage.py runserver
 ```

+### Javascript & SASS
-Javascript and CSS live in the `my_lil_jstor/static/` directory and can be built with webpack.
+Javascript and SASS live in the `my_lil_jstor/static/` directory and can be built with webpack.

 To install the necessary dependencies
 ```